erciccione/haveno-site/faq.md

 ## [What's the structure of Haveno?](#whats-the-structure-of-haveno)

-We explained in detail the structure of Haveno in a [dedicated blog post]({{ site.baseurl }}/2022/02/02/haveno-structure.html), but a summary will be:
+We explained the structure of Haveno in detail in a [dedicated blog post]({{ site.baseurl }}/2022/02/02/haveno-structure.html).
+Here's a summary:

 - Half of the fees paid on Haveno will be used to advance Monero and Haveno development